deis/workflow/src/applications/deploying-apps.md

 ### Deployments

-When `DEIS_KUBERNETES_DEPLOYMENTS=1` is set on an application then Deis Workflow will use [Deployments][] internally instead of [ReplicationControllers][].
+Workflow uses [Deployments][] for deploys.
+In prior versions [ReplicationControllers][] were used with the ability to turn on Deployments via `DEIS_KUBERNETES_DEPLOYMENTS=1`.

-The advantage of that is that rolling-updates will happen server-side in Kubernetes instead of in Deis Workflow Controller, along with a few other Pod management related functionality.
+The advantage of [Deployments][] is that rolling-updates will happen server-side in Kubernetes instead of in Deis Workflow Controller, along with a few other Pod management related functionality.
 This allows a deploy to continue even when the CLI connection is interrupted.

+Behind the scenes your application deploy will be built up of a Deployment object per process type, each having multiple ReplicaSets (one per release) which in turn manage the Pods running your application.

-Deis Workflow will behave the same way with `DEIS_KUBERNETES_DEPLOYMENTS` enabled or disabled.
+Deis Workflow will behave the same way with `DEIS_KUBERNETES_DEPLOYMENTS` enabled or disabled (only applicable to versions prior to 2.4).
 The changes are behind the scenes.
 Where you will see differences while using the CLI is `deis ps:list` will output Pod names differently.

-Behind the scenes your application deploy will be built up of a Deployment object per process type, each having multiple ReplicaSets (one per release) which in turn manage the Pods running your application.

 [install client]: ../users/cli.md#installation
 [application]: ../reference-guide/terms.md#application